SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    -> let sparklingHeart = "\u{1F496}" // 💖, Unicode scalar U+1F496
    << // sparklingHeart : String = "💖"

-Because the multiline form uses three double quotes instead of just one, you can include a double quote (``"``) inside of a multiline string literal without escaping it.
+Because multiline string literals use three double quotes instead of just one, you can include a double quote (``"``) inside of a multiline string literal without escaping it.
 To include the text ``"""`` in a multiline string,